Water Basket designs by Lorraine Triana Rueda (left) and Trelasa Baratta (right)

 Designs inspired by Pomo basket patterns with their strong negative positive shape relationships and symbolic geometry, would be legible from afar and honor the cultural heritage of the original people of this place.
 Pomo Basketry is renowned worldwide for excellence in aesthetics, craftsmanship and form and function.
 The design patterns are reflective of the natural world, and rooted in this place.
 MAC approached the Tribe for concept approval, guidance and collaboration, and the Water Basket project was born.

-One of the selected artists for this project is Trelasa Baratta .
+The artist for the tank seen left above is Trelasa Baratta .
 “I come from the Chappo and Knight families of Middletown Rancheria.
 My grandpa Mace was born and raised in Middletown, CA," she shared.
 They tell me my great uncle Jimmy used to live up on Rabbit Hill, where the water tanks stand today.
 Uncle couldn’t afford to continue paying the land tax, so he had to give it up, a stark reminder of our community’s struggles.”

 |